Frequently asked questions

-- How can students prepare beforehand at their schools?All students who are registered can prepare individually or in teams by trying at least some of the practice problems in the Preparation Package.
+- How can students prepare beforehand at their schools?All students can prepare individually or in teams by trying some of the practice problems in the Preparation Package.
 Solutions are provided.

 - Can you do the competition Offline?Yes, but not in all regions.
 In some States/Regions, paper rounds will be held at schools or on campus, and may be scheduled to occur BEFORE the date of the online competition.